patniemeyer/patniemeyer.github.io/_posts/2018-10-29-generating-memoji-from-photos.md

 ---
-title:  "Attempts at Generating Memoji From Photos"
+title:  "Generating Memoji From Photos"
 ---

 <!--p style="font-size: 200%; font-weight: bold; color: red">DRAFT</p-->

-# Attempts at Generating Memoji from Photos
+# Generating Memoji from Photos

 Are you satisfied with your Memoji? :)  Did you feel a bit lost when trying to choose the right chin or eyes?
 Wouldn't it be cool if an algorithm could generate a Memoji from a photo?